 A beautiful example for the framework is ischemic stroke management

-Cure? : Eligible for tPA or endovascular intervention.
-Too late for that? then focus on controlling the damage
+Cure: Eligible for tPA or endovascular intervention?
+If not then focus on controlling the damage

-Contain / Control damage: avoid fevers, hyperglycemia, and uncontrolled BP to preserve penumbra, improve recovery
+Contain damage: avoid fevers, hyperglycemia, and uncontrolled BP to preserve stroke penumbra & improve recovery

 Complications to prevent/treat? : Aspiration (keep NPO, have speech pathology see), pressure sores, fall risk (consult PT/OT), Depression, DVT

-Contributors: A1c, Lipid Panel check, if any uncontrolled HTN history, sleep apnea, etc
+Contributors: Screen for risk factors w/ A1c, Lipid Panel, HTN history, sleep apnea, etc.

 Curb recurrence risk: Secondary prevention with ASA/Plavix/Anticoagulation along with BP/DM/Cholesterol control